-In this set of posts I want to discuss the idea of value.
+In this series of articles, I want to discuss the idea of value.
 Value is truly subjective and just like the concept of quality in the book ‘Zen and the art of motorcycle maintenance’ it can be extremely elusive.

 There are different frameworks that make up the agile toolkit and each one brings different elements of value.
 In my line of work and in the Scaled Agile Framework (SAFe) the practices combine in the following way.

 - Extreme Programming – For code quality and development best practices

 - Lean – Process for eliminating process waste,